Michaelvll/MWCompiler/README.md

 * Java SDK 1.8.0+ (hasn't been tested for the earilier version)
 * Maven 3.5.3+ (Ditto)
 * Other dependencies, which is written in [pom.xml](./MWCompiler/pom.xml), will be automatally fetched by maven
+* *The test-case can be downloaded from [compiler2017-testcases](https://bitbucket.org/acmcompiler/compiler2017-testcases.git)*

 ## Components of MWCompiler